PaulioRandall/np90/README.md

 This tool is straight up optimised for me and my tastes.
 The design trade-offs lean towards simplicity and flexibility more than writability.

+See [sveltekit-minimalist-template](https://github.com/PaulioRandall/sveltekit-minimalist-template) for an example in a runnable project.

 ### styles.js

 Rename, move, and reorganise as you see fit.
 See [P90](https://github.com/PaulioRandall/p90) for value mapping rules.